 The University of Texas at Austin

-Founded in 1883, The University of Texas at Austin has a vast student body of more than 50,000 learners.
+Founded in 1883, The University of Texas at Austin includes a vast student body of more than 50,000 learners.
 Its campus encompasses 18 academic colleges and schools, and more than $650,000,000 is invested in research and discovery annually.
 It’s also No. 14 in the nation for public schools, according to U.S. News & World Report (2020).

 University of Houston